 Obeying 2-metre Social Distancing may be not be reasonably practicable for personnel who work together in the cabs of some waste collection vehicles.
-However, as an essential service it is important collection operations continue.
-What is reasonably practicable will depend on the specific circumstances of each collection methodology and type and each collection area.
+However, as an essential service it is important waste collection operations continue.
+What it is reasonably practicable will depend on the specific circumstances of each collection methodology and type and each collection area.
 When deciding upon the measures to take consideration should be given to the following:

-Can the collection be suspended, or reduced?
-For commercial and industrial waste collections many customers may be closed for business or running at reduced capacity - collections from such customers could be suspended, or the frequency of collection reduced.
-For household collections it may be worth considering suspending some types of collection, such as green waste and bulky waste collections (but, see above on change management to avoid unintended consequences)

-If reasonably practicable, use single-person operation.
-For many commercial and industrial waste collections this is already the case, and for others it may be practical to reduce twin-person operation to single-person, provided that safety standards are not compromised.
+- Can the waste collection be suspended temporarily, or reduced?
+For commercial and industrial waste collections many customers may be closed for business or running at reduced capacity collections from such customers could be suspended, or the frequency of collection reduced.
+For household collections it may be worth considering suspending some types of collection, such as green waste and bulky waste collections (but, see above on change management to avoid unintended consequences) - If reasonably practicable, use single-person operation.
+For many commercial and industrial waste collections this is already the case, and for others twin-person operation may be able to be reduced to single-person, provided that safety standards are not compromised.
 Other than in limited cases, for household collections single-person collection operation is very unlikely to be reasonably practicable or safe, in which case please see below